ViniY/-Offer_-/README.md

 versions for different Programming lanaguages.

-This project will be written in two languages （Javc and Python).
+This project will be written in two languages （Java and Python).